 Most of us consider that dinosaurs are extinct.
 However, modern birds are descendants of avian dinosaurs.
 The respiratory system of modern birds has been evolving for hundreds of millions of years.

-- The “flow-through respiratory system” allows air to only entirely in one direction, without retracing its pathway at all, allowing the animal to breathe faster while in flight
+- The “flow-through respiratory system” allows air to move only entirely in one direction, without retracing its pathway at all, allowing the animal to breathe faster while in flight.

 - The “flow-through respiratory system” contains several air sacs that make the animal lighter compared to similar-sized animals with no air sacs.